joursler-Sunset/idunno.Authentication/src/idunno.Authentication.SharedKey/README.md

 ## How requests are canonicalised and signed

-All authenticated requests for an endpoint protected with SharedKey authentication must include the standard HTTP `Authorization` header and a standard HTTP `Date` header.
+All authenticated requests for an endpoint protected with SharedKey authentication **must** include the standard HTTP `Authorization` header and a standard HTTP `Date` header.
 If these headers are missing any requests to an endpoint that requires SharedKey authorization will fail.

+Query parameters cannot include a newline (\n) characters or commas.

 ### Specifying the Date header
 All authorized requests must include the Coordinated Universal Time (UTC) timestamp in request.
 This timestamp must be included the standard HTTP/HTTPS Date header.